Fokker-Planck equations with terminal condition and related McKean probabilistic representation: A Fokker-Planck PDE with terminal condition

 The unique solution of \eqref{EDol} is well-known to be \be Z^{x,y} = \exp\left(\int^{.}_{0}b^{x,y}_sds\right)\mathcal{E}\left(\int^{.}_{0}\sigma^{x,y}_sdW_s \right)(y-x), \ee where $\mathcal{E}\left(\cdot\right)$ denotes the Dol\'eans exponential.
 Finally, we have \be \mathbb{E}\left(\exp\left(\int^{T}_{0}b^{x,y}_sds\right)\mathcal{E}\left(\int^{.}_{0}\sigma^{x,y}_sdW_s \right)_T\right)\left(y-x\right) = 0. \ee Since the quantity appearing in the expectation is strictly positive, we conclude $x = y$. \end{proof}

 We continue now with a discussion concerning the multidimensional case $d \geq 2$.
 The uniqueness result below only holds when the time-horizon is small enough.
-Later, in Section \ref{SGP} we will present in a framework of piecewise time-homogeneous coefficients results which are valid for any time-horizon.
-Theorem \ref{propLipd} distinguishes two cases: the first one with regular possibly degenerate coefficients, the second one with non-degenerate possibly irregular coefficients.
+Theorem \ref{propLipd} distinguishes two cases: the first one with regular, possibly degenerate, coefficients, the second one with non-degenerate, possibly irregular, coefficients.
+Later, in Section \ref{SGP}, we will present in a framework of piecewise time-homogeneous coefficients results which are valid for any time-horizon. \begin{thm} ({\bf Uniqueness: Dirac initial conditions, multi-dimensional case}).